spedepekka/gsvw/README.md

 gsvw
 ====

 A wrapper library and a test application for accessing the static Google Street View API.
 Doesn't probably work out of the box and has many rough edges since the implementation was done 2011.
+But it compiles.

 The original idea
 =================